-KMC Solutions sat down with leaders in their organization to talk about how women view leadership today.
-During the brief discussions, Atty.
-Amanda Rufino Carpo, Legal Counsel and Co-Founder of KMC Solutions, and Ces Rondario, Co-founder and CEO of Impact Hub Manila, talk about their experiences and insights on leading organizations and the challenges that come with this role.
+KMC Solutions sat down with leaders in their respective organizations to talk about how women view leadership and the values that augment it in the modern day.
+Over the course of these brief discussions, Atty.
+Amanda Rufino Carpo, Legal Counsel and Co-Founder of KMC Solutions, and Ces Rondario, Co-founder and CEO of Impact Hub Manila, talked about their experiences and insights on leading organizations and the challenges that come with this role.

-We asked our female leaders on what they think are the most significant barriers to female leadership.
+We asked our female leaders on what they believe are the most significant barriers to female leadership.
 Atty.
-Carpo said that she views “attitude, pre-disposition, and prejudice” as some of the barriers to women taking leadership roles.
-According to her, “...It is always out of the ordinary to be a female leader.” and that, usually, people who are benefiting from this situation do not wish to “change” the status quo.
+Carpo said that she views “attitude, pre-disposition, and prejudice” as some of the barriers to women taking leadership roles. “...It is always out of the ordinary to be a female leader and that, usually, people who are benefiting from this situation do not wish to 'change' the status quo," Carpo said.

-Ms. Rondario, on the other hand, appreciates the benefit of being raised in a country that has a culture that is more accepting of women in leadership roles.
-But, being in a country that embraces the importance of strong mothers and homemakers, she believes that the main challenge is not about “men being recognized as more” but about women being predisposed to embrace certain societal and professional roles (e.g. if you’re a woman you ought to be a housewife, a teacher or a bank teller) There’s nothing wrong with these roles, but these can affect the way women think of their potential and capabilities.
+Ms. Rondario, on the other hand, appreciates the benefit of being raised in a country that has a culture that is more accustomed to having women in leadership roles.
+But, being in a country that embraces the importance of strong mothers and homemakers, she believes that the primary challenge is not about “men being recognized as more” but about women being predisposed to embrace certain societal and professional roles (e.g. if you’re a woman you ought to be a housewife, a teacher or a bank teller).
+There’s nothing wrong with these roles, but these can affect the way women think of their potential and capabilities.
 Similar to the views of Atty.
 Carpo, Ms. Rondario believes that the main barrier is mindset.

-To overcome these barriers, women need to take a more active approach to change this attitude from resistance to acceptance, and encourage women to shift their view from the back seat and be part of the front row and participate in the conversation, without the need to be invited.
-Women have to “want” to be part of these discussions, because if women don’t want it, then it’s easier to find excuses and claim to be disregarded or discredited.
+To overcome that barrier, women need to take a more active approach to change this attitude from resistance to acceptance and encourage women to shift their view from the back seat and be part of the front row and participate in the conversation, without the need for invitation.
+Women must “want” to be part of these discussions, because if women don’t want it, then it’s easier to find excuses and claim to be disregarded or discredited.
 The barrier that comes from the thought that “we were not invited to the conversation” is, in fact, all in the mind.

 Rising above stereotypes